bldl/emplace-spidermonkey/README.md

 <details open>
    <summary><h2>Explaining the new proposal</h2></summary>

-  In the original <a href="https://github.com/tc39/proposal-upsert" target="_blank">proposal</a> the idea of two different versions was presented.
+  The new <a href="https://github.com/tc39/proposal-upsert" target="_blank">proposal</a> presents the idea of implementing two different versions.

   (1) Takes the arguments `key` and `value`.

   (2) Takes the the arguments `key` and `callbackfn`

-  Both the respective versions with `value` and `callbackfn` serves the same principle as a `get` or `insert` method on the `MapObject`.
+  Both the respective versions with `value` and `callbackfn` serves the same principle as a `get` or `insert` if missing method on the `MapObject`.
 For the remainder of this tutorial we will focus on the `upsert(key, value)` version.

    **What is the motivation for a new propsosal?**
-   A common problem when using a `Map` is how to handle doing an `update` when you're not sure if the `key` already exists in the `Map`.
+   A common problem when using a `Map` is how to handle doing a `Map` entry when you're not sure if the `key` already exists in the `Map`.
 This can be handled by first checking if the `key` is present, and then inserting or updating depending upon the result, but this is both inconvenient for the developer, and less than optimal, because it requires multiple lookups in the `Map` that could otherwise be handled in a single call.

    **What is the solution?**
    A method that will check whether the given `key` already exists in the `Map`.
 If the `key` already exists, the `value` associated with the `key` is returned.
-Otherwise the `key` is inserted in to the `Map` with the provided default value, then returning the newly input `value`.
+Otherwise the new `key-value` pair is inserted in to the `Map`, before returning the newly input `value`.

    **Simple use of "new" upsert:**